 Consider the problem of finding the factorial of n.
-For this problem, there is only one input of a given "size" (that is, there is only a single instance of size n for each value of n).
+For this problem, there is only one input of a given "size" (that is, there is only a single instance for each size of n).
 Now consider our largest-value sequential search algorithm of Example 3.1, which always examines every array value.
 This algorithm works on many inputs of a given size n.
 That is, there are many possible arrays of any given size.
-However, no matter what array the algorithm looks at, its cost will always be the same in that it always looks at every element in the array one time.
+However, no matter what array of size n that the algorithm looks at, its cost will always be the same in that it always looks at every element in the array one time.